 - Contract formation (offer, acceptance, consideration) and defenses to formation (e.g., incapacity)

-- Performance obligations (under Article 2 vs. UCC) and defenses (e.g., impossibility)
+- Performance obligations (under UCC Article 2 versus common law) and defenses (e.g., impossibility)

 - Issues involving assignment, delegation, and third-party beneficiaries

-Then, flesh out each section.
-Make sure to use appropriate vocabulary terms so that you can bold and emphasize these terms in your MEE answer.
-Some terms you want to be able to use are:
+Next, add appropriate vocabulary terms.
+Be sure to bold and emphasize these terms in your MEE answer.
+Some terms you want to use are: